Jwink3101/dfb/readme.md

 ## File names

-When files are backed up, they are renamed to have the date of the backup in the name.
-Filenames are
+When files are backed up, they are renamed to include the date of the backup in the name.
+Filenames are:

     <filename>.YYYYMMDDhhssmm<optional R or D>.ext

 where the time is **_always_ in UTC (Z) time**.
 When a file is modified at the source, it is copied to the remote in the above form.
 If it is deleted, it is marked with a tiny file with `D`.
-If a file is moved, a reference, `R` is created pointing to the original.
+If a file is moved, a reference `R` is created pointing to the original.
 If moves are not tracked, then a move will generate a new copy of the file.

-There may also be empty directory markers named `.dfbempty.<date>` which are to hold the empty directory on the destination.
+There may also be empty directory markers named `.dfbempty.<date>` which are used to hold the empty directory on the destination.

-Directory names are unchanged.
+Directory names remain unchanged.

 ### Reference Files